what is passing counterfeit currency?

-Passing counterfeit currency is a serious crime in Canada, governed by strict laws and regulations.
+Passing counterfeit currency is a serious in Canada, governed by strict laws and regulations.
 As technology advances, the methods for detecting and producing counterfeit money have evolved.
 Despite these advancements, counterfeit currency remains a concern for law enforcement agencies, businesses, and citizens alike.
-This essay provides an in-depth exploration of the legal, social, and technological aspects surrounding counterfeit currency in Canada in 2024, focusing on the legal consequences, preventive measures, historical context, and the role of both individuals and institutions in combatting this issue.

 Legal Framework Governing Counterfeit Currency in Canada